 - Zigler JS Jr. et al. Mutation in the bA3/A1-crystallin gene impairs phagosome degradation in the retinal pigmented epithelium of the rat.
-(2011), Journal of Cell Science.
-124: 523-531.
+Journal of Cell Science (2011), 124: 523-531.
+PMID: 21266465.

 - Valapala M et al. Impaired endolysosomal function disrupts Notch signaling in optic nerve astrocytes.
-Nature Communications.
-(2013), 4: 1629. doi: 10.1038/ ncomms2624.
+Nature Communications (2013), 4: 1629.
+PMID: 23535650.

 - Valapala M et al. Lysosomal-mediated waste clearance in retinal pigmented epithelial cells is regulated by CRYBA1/bA3/A1-crystallin via V-ATPase-MTORC1 signaling.
-Autophagy.
-(2014), 10(3): 480-496.
+Autophagy (2014), 10(3): 480-496.
+PMID: 24468901.

 - Valapala M et al. Increased Lipocalin-2 in the retinal pigment epithelium of Cryba1 cKO mice is associated with a chronic inflammatory response.
-Aging Cell.
-(2014), 13(6): 1091-4.
+Aging Cell (2014), 13(6): 1091-4.
+PMID: 25257511.

 - Shang P et al. The amino acid transporter SLC36A4 regulates the amino acid pool in retinal pigmented epithelial cells and mediates the mechanistic target of rapamycin, complex 1 signaling.
-Aging Cell.(2017), 16 (2): 349-359.
+Aging Cell (2017), 16 (2): 349-359.
+PMID: 28083894.

-- Ghosh S et al. Activating AKT2/NFkB/LCN-2 axis elicits inflammatory response in age-related macular degeneration.
-The Journal of Pathology.
-(2017), 241(5): 583-588.
+- Ghosh S et al. Activating the AKT2-nuclear factor-kB-lipocalin-2 axis elicits an inflammatory response in age-related macular degeneration.
+The Journal of Pathology (2017), 241(5): 583-588.
+PMID: 28026019.

 - Wang J et al. ATAC-Seq analysis reveals a widespread decrease of chromatin accessibility in age-related macular degeneration.
-Nature Communications.
-(2018), 9(1): 1364. doi: 10.1038/s41467-018-03856-y.
+Nature Communications (2018), 9(1): 1364.
+PMID: 29636475.

 - Ghosh S et al. Neutrophils homing into the retina trigger pathology in early age-related macular degeneration.
-(2019), Communications Biology, In Press.
+Communications Biology, (2019), 2: 348.
+PMID: 31552301.